 What is the Process in Selecting the Best Stair Lift for Me?

-Make sure you are working with a professional company that has been in business at least 15 years with their own team of experienced consultants and technicians.
+Make sure you are working with a professional company that has been in business at least 15 years with their own team of experienced consultants and technicians to start choosing stair lifts.
 If the company is legit, they will schedule a consultant to come to your home to meet with you and take measurements at no charge.
-Stay away from companies that will try and sell you a Stair Lift online without ever seeing you or your staircase!
+Stay away from companies that will try and sell you a stair lift online without ever seeing you or your staircase!

 When the consultant comes to your home, they will want to measure not only the length and width of your staircase, but also the person who will be using the lift.
 This individual should be measured from knee to hip to make sure the staircase is wide enough to accommodate them since they will be riding the stair lift sideways and not going down headfirst!
 If a company is not willing to send someone out to measure and do the installations – steer clear!